dotnet/iot/src/devices/Ahtxx/README.md

-﻿# AHT10/15/20 Temperature and Humidity Sensor Modules
+﻿# AHT10/15/20 - Temperature and humidity sensor modules

 ## Summary
 The AHT10/15 and AHT20 sensors are high-precision, calibrated temperature and relative humidity sensor modules with an I2C digital interface.